-The DynaForce is a category II condensing appliance, up to 99% efficient unit.
+The Dynaforce® is a category II condensing appliance, up to 99% efficient unit.

-- The DynaForce may be vented with manufactured prefabricated UL/ULC listed vents of AL29-4C or 316L stainless steel or with plastic vent certified to UL/ ULC S636, such as, IPEX System 636 CPVC, IPEX System 636 PVC or IPEX System 636 PP as permitted by local jurisdictions. - The DynaForce boiler must be vented and supplied with combustion and ventilation air as described in this section.
-Ensure that the venting and combustion air supply complies with these instructions regarding the vent system, air system, and combustion air quality. - Vent installations for connection to gas vents or chimneys must be in accordance with Part 7, "Venting of Equipment," of the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CAN/CGA Standard B149 Installation Codes for Gas Burning Appliances and Equipment or applicable provisions of the local building codes. - The distance of the vent terminal from adjacent buildings, windows that open and building openings MUST comply with the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CAN/CGA Standard B149 Installation Code for Gas Burning Appliances and Equipment. - Vent connection is made directly to the flue outlet opening on the back of the unit. - For indoor installations venting must be in accordance with Part 7, Venting of Equipment, of the National Fuel Gas Code, ANSI Z223.1, or Section 7, Venting of Equipment and Air Supply for Appliances, of the CAN/CGA B149, Installation Codes, or applicable provisions of the local building codes. - Horizontal runs of vent pipe shall be securely supported (approximately every 4 feet) to prevent sagging and maintain a minimum upward slope of 1⁄4" per foot from the appliance to the vent terminal.
+- The Dynaforce® may be vented with manufactured prefabricated UL/ULC listed vents of AL29-4C or 316L stainless steel or with plastic vent certified to UL/ ULC S636, such as, IPEX System 636 CPVC, IPEX System 636 PVC or IPEX System 636 PP as permitted by local jurisdictions. - The Dynaforce® boiler must be vented and supplied with combustion and ventilation air as described in this section.
+Ensure that the venting and combustion air supply complies with these instructions regarding the vent system, air system, and combustion air quality. - Provisions for combustion and ventilation air are to be in accordance with the section "Air for Combustion and Installation", Of the National Fuel Gas Code, ANSI Z223.1/NFPA 54, or clause 8.2, 8.3, 8.4 of "Natural Gas and Propane Installation Code", CAN/CSA B149.1.2, or appliance provisions of the local building codes. - The distance of the vent terminal from adjacent buildings, windows that open and building openings MUST comply with the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CAN/CGA Standard B149 Installation Code for Gas Burning Appliances and Equipment. - Vent connection is made directly to the flue outlet opening on the back of the unit. - For indoor installations venting must be in accordance with Part 7, Venting of Equipment, of the National Fuel Gas Code, ANSI Z223.1, or Section 7, Venting of Equipment and Air Supply for Appliances, of the CAN/CGA B149, Installation Codes, or applicable provisions of the local building codes. - Horizontal runs of vent pipe shall be securely supported (approximately every 4 feet) to prevent sagging and maintain a minimum upward slope of 1⁄4" per foot from the appliance to the vent terminal.